-$12 minimum lunch and $15 minimum dinner for delivery.
+$15 minimum order for delivery.
 10 to 15 minutes for carryout.
-30 to 40 minutes for delivery.
+45 minutes to 1 hour for delivery.
 You must be 18 or older to make an order.

 Among metro Atlanta's 100-plus Chinese restaurants are two that would belong in any listing of the top 20: The Golden Buddha and China Gate.